 Our human rights commitment is defined by internationally recognised human rights (expressed in the International Bill of Human Rights and the eight International Labour Organisation fundamental conventions within its Declaration on Fundamental Principles and Rights at Work) and will be implemented and operationalised in accordance with UN Guiding Principles on Business and Human Rights, the OECD Guidelines for Multinational Enterprises, and the UN Global Compact (to which we are a signatory).

-Our Modern Slavery and Human Trafficking Transparency Statement sets out how we are acting on this important issue and our plans to build on those actions going forward.
+Modern slavery and human trafficking are two of our focused human rights risks and we are committed to ensuring no modern slavery and human trafficking exists in our business or value chain.
+Our Modern Slavery and Human Trafficking Transparency Statement sets out how we are acting on this risk area and our plans to build on those actions going forward.

-Johnson Matthey Plc’s Modern Slavery Statement for FY 2019/2020 is made on behalf of Johnson Matthey Plc and its group companies (including, but not limited to, Johnson Matthey Davy Technologies Limited, Johnson Matthey Precious Metals Limited, Macfarlan Smith Limited).
+Johnson Matthey Plc’s Modern Slavery Statement for FY 2021/2022 is made on behalf of Johnson Matthey Plc and its group companies (including, but not limited to, Johnson Matthey Davy Technologies Limited, Johnson Matthey Precious Metals Limited and Macfarlan Smith Limited*).

 *Note: Macfarlan Smith Limited was disposed of by JM in June 2022.